Leave Your Mark

-You can support U of T’s future and become a part of its history with an engraved granite paver to be placed in the area around Convocation Hall.
-With only 3500 granite pavers available, this is a once-in-a-lifetime opportunity to mark your connection to the University or honour someone special.
+Support U of T’s future and become a part of its history with an engraved granite paver to be placed in the area around Convocation Hall.
+With only 3,500 granite pavers available, this is a once-in-a-lifetime opportunity to mark your connection to the University or honour someone special.

 Granite pavers are generous 12”x12” squares, which can be engraved with up to 50 characters.
 See below for a peek of what your personalized paver will look like!Donate a paver

 The addition of new seating areas will offer more opportunities for discussion, relaxation, quiet reflection or simply taking in the scenery.
-Join us in making the St. George campus a more welcoming and comfortable destination by making a gift that will be recognized on a bench in the University’s historic core.
+Join us in making St. George campus a more welcoming and comfortable destination by making a gift that will be recognized on a bench in the University’s historic core.